• Skip to primary navigation

 Notes

-To prep this recipe ahead of time: cook the veggies and toast the bread, then refrigerate the veggies and store the bread in an airtight container until ready to use.
+Make Ahead - Cook the veggies and toast the bread, then refrigerate the veggies and store the bread in an airtight container until ready to use.
 On the big day, mix the veggies and bread together, along with the egg and broth.
 Bake according to directions above (it may take a little longer since everything is cold).

 Nutrition